 In the early 1980’s, Mark co-founded Harbor Leasing Associates, an equipment financing business, which has grown to include commercial vehicle financing.
-Today, the company, now known as Madison Capital (www.madisoncapital.com), is one of the largest independent leasing companies in the country.
+Today, the company, now known as Madison Capital (www.madisoncapital.com), is one of the larger regional independent leasing companies in the mid-Atlantic.
 Mark serves as Chairman of the Management Committee for the firm.

 An initial investor in Sterling Bank and Trust, Mark served as part of a three-member executive committee of the Board of Directors before it was acquired by Carroll County Bank and Trust in the late 1990’s.
-Mark was a member of the Board of Bay Bank, FSB (Nasdaq BYBK).
-In April, 2018, Bay Bank was acquired by Old Line Bank (Nasdaq OLBK).
-In January of 2019, Mark joined the Board of Capital Bank (Nasdaq CPBK).
+Mark was a member of the Board of Bay Bank, FSB (Nasdaq BYBK), which in 2018, was acquired by Old Line Bank (Nasdaq OLBK).
+In January of 2019, Mark joined the Board of Capital Bank (Nasdaq CBNK).

-Mark has been an active member of governance boards for a variety of not-for-profit institutions, including The Walters Art Museum, The Bryn Mawr School, The Gilman School, Center Stage, Saint Ignatius Loyola Academy, The Real Estate Board of the Columbia Business School and Baltimore Educational Scholarship Trust.
+Mark has been an active member of governance boards for a variety of not-for-profit institutions, including the Enoch Pratt Free Library, the Downtown Partnership of Baltimore, The Walters Art Museum, The Bryn Mawr School, The Gilman School, Center Stage, Saint Ignatius Loyola Academy, The Real Estate Board of the Columbia Business School, Charles Street Development Corp, and Baltimore Educational Scholarship Trust.

 A frequent guest speaker, Mark has been invited to lecture, with a specific focus on real estate transactions, at the Wharton Business School, Columbia University School of Business, the Carey School of Business at Johns Hopkins University, the Stern School of Business at NYU, the Georgetown University School of Business, and the University of Maryland School of Law.
 A publication of the Urban Land Institute includes a case study partially developed by Mark, based on one of his real estate transactions.